NuGrid/NuDocker/README.md

 ## Building the docker images

-If you want to try different combinations of Ubuntu, MESA-SDK versions, or would like to add additional software to the nudome images build your own Docker image.
+If you want to try different combinations of Ubuntu and MESA SDK versions, or would like to add additional software to the nudome image build your own Docker image.
 In the `build_docker_images` directory use the `make` command to build the three _nudome_ versions.
 Edit the `makefile` to specify version numbers for the template target `nudomexx`.

-The `make` command will replace insert the version numbers into the `Dockerfile` based on the `Dockerfile_template`.
+The `make` command will insert the MESA SDK and Ubuntu version numbers into the `Dockerfile` based on the `Dockerfile_template`.
 Any additional packages you may want to install using Ubuntu's package manager `apt-get` may just be added to the `apt_packages_nudome.txt` file.

 ##### Example:

 ```
 make nudome14
 ```
 will build the `nudome:14.0` Docker image.
 The makefile target names of version `16.0` and `18.0` are `nudome16` and `nudome18` respectively.
+A template target `nudomexx` is provided for new builds with different version combinations and/or other modifications.

 ## Known issues

 * Most testing has been done on Mac OSX hosts (OSX 10.13.6, Docker version 18.06.1-ce-mac73).
-* On Linux host system, possibly depending on the setup of your docker installation, you may have to open the mounted host directories (including the mesa host dir) to `world`, such as `chmod -R ugo+rwX mesa-rnnnn`.
+* On Linux host system, possibly depending on the setup of your docker installation, you may have to set the permissions on the mounted host directories (including the mesa host dir) to `world`, such as `chmod -R ugo+rwX mesa-rnnnn`.
-* On Linux host system, possibly depending on the setup of your docker installation, files writen as the user in the Docker container may have a user and group id different than on you have on the host system.
+* On Linux host system, possibly depending on the setup of your docker installation, files written as the user in the Docker container may have a user and group ID different than the one the user has on the host system.

 ## Roadmap
-* add capability to run PPN
+* Add capability to run PPN.
-* add jupyter notebook server that can be accessed from host to integrate analysis tools in the form of notebooks
+* Add jupyter notebook server that can be accessed from host to integrate analysis tools in the form of notebooks.